mdsign/FrontendCodingChallenge-Circunomics/README.md

 - app

-    - core
-        core module with common bulding blocks like constants, scalable with more blocks.
+    - core: core module with common bulding blocks like constants, scalable with more blocks.

-    - gitrepos
-        The main module of the application with below structure.
+    - gitrepos: the main module of the application with below structure.

         - components
         - interfaces